Readers occasionally ask “Roger, are your stories true?” Lots of readers – not just my mother and my daughter Eleanor.

 Every edit is intended to serve the story, to find the right word, and to make the narrative flow.
 I wouldn’t add or omit anything that fundamentally alters the story.
 The truth is usually more than enough.

 On the other hand, “materiality” can depend on context.
-The same obviously exaggerated detail in one telling might be misleading in another account, when were focused on different themes or events.
+The same obviously exaggerated detail in one telling might be misleading in another account, when we’re focused on different themes or events.

 You’ll have to trust me.
 Don’t I strike you as a pretty reliable narrator?